Here's What This 758% Gainer Has Been Buying

 Today, let's look at investing giant Daniel Loeb, founder of the Third Point LLC hedge fund.
 Loeb is a well-known activist investor, famous for publicly airing his opinions about companies in which he invests and not mincing words when he's displeased.
 Loeb was instrumental in pointing out discrepancies in former Yahoo!
-CEO Scott Thompson's biography, paving the way for Yahoo!'s new CEO, Marissa Mayer.
-Loeb made about $1 billion on his Yahoo! investment over just two years.
+CEO Scott Thompson's biography -- paving the way for Yahoo!'s new CEO, Marissa Mayer.
+More recently, he's looking to break upSony.

 So what does Third Point's latest quarterly 13F filing tell us?
 Here are a few interesting details: